-Financial liabilities at amortised cost including trade and other payables, bank borrowings, amount due to a ultimate holding company, amount due to a related party, amounts due to fellow subsidiaries, amounts due to directors and lease liabilities.
+Financial liabilities at amortised cost including trade and other payables, bank borrowings, amount due to a related party, amounts due to fellow subsidiaries amounts due to directors and lease liabilities.

 Gains or losses are recognised in profit or loss when the liabilities are derecognised as well as through the amortisation process.